 Here’s what I like: the site is a pleasure to read because it isn’t flooded with advertising.

-Moreover, I can usually find something I want to read, because the site uses human editors rather than algorithms:
+Moreover, I can usually find something I want to read, because the site uses some human editors rather than algorithms.

-My experiment with Medium as a publishing platform
+My experiment with Medium as a freelance writing platform in 2019

 The best way to judge something is to use it.

 In 2019, I published:

 - You Started Writing A Novel.
 How Do You Finish It?

 - Want To Become A Freelance Writer?
 Here’s My Best Advice